dhis2/wow-backend/guides/ai_assisted_coding.md

 4. Avoid unnecessary code, abstractions, dependencies and complexity.
 Solutions should be no more complex than necessary to solve the problem.

 ### Human Interaction
+1. Your productivity gains land in someone else's review queue.
+More PRs, bigger diffs and more discussion all fall on colleagues.
+Factor in their time, not just yours.
-1. Do not pass AI-generated output directly to a colleague without reviewing it first.
+2. Do not pass AI-generated output directly to a colleague without reviewing it first.
 This may be from an AI code review or for a bug report.
 Before sharing, the author should:
     - understand it
     - filter out false positives
     - remove noise and unnecessary text
     - verify or reproduce its claims
-2. The author should take ownership of the message and communicate the conclusion in their own words.
+3. The author should take ownership of the message and communicate the conclusion in their own words.
-3. Keep meaningful human-to-human communication where relevant and valuable:
+4. Keep meaningful human-to-human communication where relevant and valuable:
     - PR comments/responses
     - Jira issue comments/responses
     - Slack messages
-4. Reply to review comments yourself.
+5. Reply to review comments yourself.
 Do not configure an agent to auto-respond.